y2737924daohegua/corber/pages/cli.md

 ### Prepare

-Think of cdv:prepare like npm install in a Cordova context.
-Installs all plugins and platforms in config.xml
+Installs all plugins and platforms in config.xml.
+Similar to `npm install`, but for your Cordova context.

 #### Examples
 + `corber prepare`